dbuezas/lgt8fx/readme.md

 * Commit and push those changes to the repository
 * Generate a release with the artefact.

-PRs and commits that only touch the `readme.md` file, or the `/docs` folder will NOT trigger a release.
+PRs that only touch the `readme.md` file, or the `/docs` folder will NOT trigger a release.

 The action can be found here: https://github.com/dbuezas/lgt8fx/blob/main/.github/workflows/release.yml